djtanner/nandtotetris/README.md

 # nandtotetris
-Building a computer using Nand logic gates and nothing else
+Building a computer using Nand logic gates and nothing else!

+Learn more at www.nand2tetris.org